How to Know if your Child has Sleep Apnea

 Symptoms of Sleep Apnea and Mouth Breathing in Kids:

+An open mouth at rest.
 Child’s usual resting posture includes an open mouth position at rest.
 For example, if while reading or watching a movie, the mouth is open most of the time.

 Tall Narrow Face and Reverse Chin position

 Look at your kid’s profile from the side and see if the chin position is in towards the throat and set back.
 This position is called a “retrognathic” jaw position.
 Retrognathic jaws are closer to the airway.
 Since the jaw is closer to the airway, so is the tongue.
 Tongues are known to be the most likely structure in the mouth and throat to obstruct the airway.

 Bags under the eyes are a tell tale sign of poor sleep and sometimes poor blood supply to the facial structures.
 When facial and jaw structures are poorly developed, blood supply may not be as good and baggy, bluish skin may be observed.